van-sprundel/personal-blog/content/posts/isolating-myself-next-year.md

 ## Job Interviews
 I'm in the middle of tech interviews, I told these people to call me if they have any updates and to not contact me on LinkedIn.
 So far so good.

+I'm pretty scared of getting a new job anyway, right now I'm not looking forward to a 40 hr work week.
+It doesn't seem healthy to be behind a screen >8 hrs a day, yet we normalized it.
+Maybe I'm being paranoid, but I don't feel healthy at all.
+I would like a job that's at least partly in the real world.

 ## Closing note